 Website: www.alz.org

 The Alzheimer’s Association is a nonprofit group offering information and support services to people with Alzheimer’s disease and their caregivers and families.
 The Alzheimer's Association also sponsors research.
 Call or visit their website to find out where to get help in your area.

 Website: www.alzfdn.org

-This group serves people with Alzheimer’s disease and their caregivers and families.
-Services include a toll-free hotline, publications, and workshops.
+This nonprofit group serves people with Alzheimer’s disease and their caregivers and families.
+Services include a toll-free hotline, publications, and online resources.

 Website: www.eldercare.gov